itinero/docs/docs/itinero/development/index.md

 *An idea of the next priorities, this is subject to changes!*

 - [ ] Implement a proper @dev-feature-isochrones algorithm.
+- [ ] Implement a proper point in polygon algorithm.

 ## Version 2.0 and beyond